 If you’re hoping to take a hike to the top, it will take anywhere from 1-2 hours.
 It took me about an hour and a half.
 I will say that if you’re looking to do this hike, try to go earlier in the day.
 I did it right around 9:30 AM and it was already super busy!
 It can get kind of hectic at the summit with everyone up there, so plan accordingly and wear proper footwear.

-Located right next to Arthur’s Seat, Palace of Holyroodhouse is where the royals of Scotland lived for a time.
+Located right next to Arthur’s Seat, the Palace of Holyroodhouse is where the royals of Scotland lived for a time.
 Now, it serves as the Queen’s residence of Scotland.

 You can visit the palace year-round as a tourist, but be warned that they can close the palace at a moment’s notice if someone important comes to stay!
 Unfortunately, there was someone staying during my day in Edinburgh, so the closest I got to the palace was the gates.